 Homonymous Hemianopia: Visual Loss on One Side

-There are more side effects that can occur after stroke, but the impairments listed above are the most common for left side stroke survivors.
+There are numerous side effects that can occur after stroke, but the impairments listed above are the most common for left side stroke survivors.
 Thankfully, most of these side effects can be addressed and improved through a comprehensive rehabilitation program.
 Dedication and consistency are the keys to stroke recovery.

 Here are the best rehabilitation methods for recovery from stroke on the left side of the brain:

-- Physical therapy.
-Performing exercises for stroke rehabilitation can help patients with hemiparesis or hemiplegia improve mobility on the affected right side.
+- Physical Therapy.
+Performing exercises for stroke rehabilitation can help patients with hemiparesis or hemiplegia improve mobility and strength on the affected right side.
 Patients can participate in physical therapy during inpatient and outpatient rehabilitation to improve or restore skills like walking, transfers, and bed mobility.
-Once patients go home, they can continue to exercise by using devices like Flint Rehab’s FitMi, which motivates the high repetition necessary for results.
+Once patients go home, they can continue rehab exercise by using motivating, at-home neurorehabilitation devices like Flint Rehab’s FitMi, which encourages the high repetition necessary for results.

-- Speech therapy.
-Working with a speech-language pathologist (SLP) can help you overcome aphasia or other language-related side effects, and practice cognitive therapy exercises.
+- Speech and Cognitive Therapy.
+Working with a speech-language pathologist (SLP) can help you overcome aphasia, improve other language-related side effects, and practice cognitive therapy exercises.
 Additionally, SLPs can help you resolve dysphagia through oral motor training exercises and by educating you on techniques to improve swallowing, such as thickening liquids or choosing soft foods.
 If insurance stops covering speech therapy, you can use the CT Speech & Cognitive Therapy App, which was designed by SLPs to provide therapy from your mobile device.

-- Vision therapy.
-If you sustained vision impairments, then you can work with an optometrist to get adaptive equipment like glasses.
-You can also try working with a vision restoration specialist to see if you can naturally improve your vision.
+- Vision Therapy.
+If you sustained vision impairments due to left side stroke, you can work with an optometrist to get adaptive equipment like custom glasses.
+You can also try working with a vision restoration specialist to see if you can naturally improve your vision after stroke.

 Rehabilitation is all about utilizing repetition to activate neuroplasticity and rewire the brain.
 It is crucial to work closely with your therapy team to create a rehab plan that allows you to achieve your own specific goals.
-These rehab methods provide the best results when practiced consistently.
+These rehab methods provide the best results when practiced intentionally and consistently.